 This is a question I get a lot.
 And if you read comments online, Japanese locals have mixed feelings about the go-karting phenomenon.

-Some find amusement in this spectacle, sometimes waving at, smiling, or even encouraging participants.
+Some find it fun, sometimes waving at, smiling, or even encouraging participants.

 However, not everyone is in favor.
-Concerns exist regarding noise and safety hazards, especially since drivers are visitors unfamiliar with Japanese traffic rules.
+Concerns exist regarding noise and safety, especially since drivers are visitors unfamiliar with Japanese traffic rules.

 This lack of support was proved when MariCar attempted to raise money to stay afloat during COVID.
 They managed to get only 4 backers in total, and we can imagine they might have been the owners and employees themselves.